rupesh-dev30/DevForum/README.md

 📩 Bug / Feature Request

-If you find a bug or have a feature request, please open an issue here.
+If you find a bug or have a feature request, please open an issue.

 ---